-PTA 207 Functional Anatomy II (3) A continuation of PTA 105, this course includes body landmarks, origins, insertions, actions, and innervation of the upper extremity, head, neck and trunk, ascending and descending nerves, cranial nerves and autonomic nervous system.
-Goniometry and muscle testing, and palpation of individual muscles will be learned on the upper extremity and trunk.
-Course consists of 2 classroom hours and 1 laboratory hour.
+PTA 207 Functional Anatomy II (3) A continuation of PTA 105, this course includes bony landmarks, origins, insertions, actions, innervation and palpations of the muscles of the upper extremity, head, neck and trunk.
+Goniometry and muscle testing will be learned on the upper extremity and trunk.
+A laboratory component is required.
+Prerequisites: PTA 104, 104L, 105 and 106; co-requisite: PTA 201 or Permission of Instructor.
 Fall semesters only.
-Prerequisites: PTA 104, 104L, 105, 106 and 107.
-Co-requisites: PTA 201 or Permission of Instructor.

-PTA 208 Seminar II: Strategies for Success (2) This course synthesizes knowledge gained from each course taken within the PTA curriculum to better prepare the graduate for entry level career positions.
+PTA 208 Seminar II: Strategies for Success (2) This course synthesizes knowledge gained from each course taken within the PTA curriculum to better prepare the graduate for entry-level career positions.
 The student will learn how to organize and review the vast amounts of material that have been presented to them in the PTA curriculum.
-The student will undergo a collegial-level review process, log formative feedback and self-reflect to identify learning needs and individual weaknesses regarding content of PTA courses and the NPTE-PTA exam.
-This course is geared towards preparing the student to successfully complete the National Physical Therapist Assistant Exam (NPTE) and navigate various forms and fees required for certification in New York State.
-Spring semester only.
-Prerequisites: PTA 201 and 207, or Permission of Instructor.
-Corequisites: PTA 203 and 204.
+The student will undergo a collegial-level review process, and log formative feedback to identify learning needs and individual weaknesses.
+This course is also geared towards preparing the student to successfully complete the National Physical Therapist Assistant Exam (NPTE).
+Prerequisites: PTA 201 and 207, or Permission of Instructor; co-requisites: PTA 203 and 204.
+Spring semesters only.